Brijuni Islands National Park off the western coast of Istria

 Rich History

-Roman ruins, early Christian sites, and Tito's 20th-century legacy integrated into the landscape
+Roman ruins, early Christian sites and Tito's 20th-century legacy woven into the landscape.

 Easy Exploration

-Well-maintained paths perfect for relaxed exploration, ideal for half-day or full-day trips
+Well-maintained paths perfect for relaxed visits — ideal for half-day or full-day trips.

 Key Highlights